 Inactive Door: The door within a pair of doors in which the strike is fastened to receive the latch of the active door.
 The inactive door is hinged and can be operable when releasing the flush bolts that holds it in place.

-Jamb: The top and two sides posts of a doorway.
+Jamb: The top and two side posts of a doorway.

 Lock Rail: An intermediate horizontal member of a door, between the vertical stiles, at the height of the lock.

 Lockset: The complete handle set within a locking system.

 Mortise and Tenon Joint: A type of joint where the end of one of the members is inserted into a hole cut in the other member.
 The end of the first member is called the Tenon, and it is usually narrowed with respect to the rest of the piece.
 The hole in the second member is called the Mortise.
 The joint may be glued, pinned, or wedged to lock it in place.

 Mull Cover: A mould which covers the mull post.